tradecloud/tradecloud-docs-api-v2/supplier/send-order-response/attach-document.md

 {% api-method-response-example httpCode=202 %}
 {% api-method-response-example-description %}
-Successfully queued order response documents.
-The buyer account number and purchase order number has not yet been verified.
+Successfully queued order response documents attachment.
+The buyer account number and purchase order number have not yet been verified.
 {% endapi-method-response-example-description %}
 {% endapi-method-response-example %}